ValdirAPN/ValdirAPN/README.md

 - 📱 I’m currently working as Android Developer with Kotlin Multiplatform, Jetpack Compose and SwiftUI at Globant
 - 🚀 I'm always looking for new chalenges improving my knowledge
-- 📚 Learning ReactJS | NodeJS | Kotlin and Java for Android

 </br>